How to choose glasses to suit your face shape?

-When choosing a new pair of glasses, it’s important to consider what style best suits you.
-You will find some frames work better than others, and a lot depends on your face shape, hair colour and skin tone.
-So we’ve put together a bit of a guide to help you choose the right ones for you, whatever your style and budget.
-Firstly, most faces fit into five main categories: oval, square, rectangle, heart or round and the guide below highlights the characteristics of each shape and what you should look for in your perfect glasses.
+When choosing a new pair of glasses, it’s important to consider what style best suits your face shape.
+You will find some frames work better than others, and a lot depends on the shape of your face, your hair colour and your skin tone.
+So, we’ve put together a bit of a guide to help you choose the right pair of glasses that fit your face shape and complement your hair and skin tone, no matter your style or budget.
+Firstly, most faces fit into five main categories: oval, square, rectangle, heart or round and our handy glasses style guide below highlights the characteristics of each shape and what you should look for in your perfect pair of frames.

-Well balanced with slightly wider cheekbones and gentle narrowing at the forehead and jaw.
-This shape suits most styles, so you can afford to be a bit adventurous.
-Frames that are slightly wider than the broadest part of the face are the best choice.
+Well balanced, with slightly wider cheekbones and a gentle narrowing at the forehead and jaw.
+This shape suits most styles of glasses, so you can afford to be a bit adventurous when it comes to choosing a style of frame.
+Glasses that are slightly wider than the broadest part of the face are the best choice for oval faces.

 Angular lines with equally wide cheekbones, forehead and jaw.
-Consider oval or round frames, which soften the jaw line and balance the rest of the face.
+Consider oval or round frames, which can help to soften the jaw line and balance the appearance of rest of the face.

 A longer, angular face shape, characterised by high cheekbones and a deep forehead.
-Consider softer shapes, and deeper frames to make your face appear wider and shorter.
+Consider softer shapes, and deeper frames to make your face appear wider and more petite.

 This face is widest at the forehead and narrows through the jaw line.
 Look for bottom heavy frames to add width to the lower face.
-Or light colours and materials, such as rimless frames work well.
+You can also look for light colours and materials, such as rimless frames, that don’t overwhelm the face.

 A shorter face with full cheeks and rounded chin.
-Angular, narrow frames will add definition and help lengthen the face.
+Angular, narrow frames will add definition and help lengthen the appearance of the face.

 Fair skin tone